serokell/tezos-packaging/docs/systemd.md

 configurations can be found [here](../docker/package/defaults/).

 Files created by the services will be located in `/var/lib/tezos/` by default.
-`tezos-{accuser, baker, endorser}-<protocol>` services can have configurable data directory.
+`tezos-{accuser, baker}-<protocol>` services have a configurable
+data directory.

-`tezos-{accuser, endorser}` have configurable node address, so that they can be used with both remote and local node.
+`tezos-accuser` has a configurable node address, so that it can be used with both remote and local node.

 <a name="generic-linux"></a>